bernardo1024/Sanwaf/README.md

 		</secured>

 	</metadata>

+where <secured> section are:
+	<endpoints></endpoints>		- list of endpoints to secure
+					- Endpoints are groupings of parameters so additional validation can occur, such as if a paremeter is required
+					- See the Sanwaf-ui & Sanwaf-ui-2-server projects for more information on declaritive data validation
+	<parameters></parameters>	- list of parameters to secure
+	<headers></headers>		- list of headers to secure
+	<cookies></cookies>		- list of cookies to secure

 ### Item Format of the Secured Section

 	<item><name></name><type></type><max></max><min></min><msg></msg><uri></uri></item>

 where
 	<name></name>		- parameter/header/cookie name
 				- specify multiple 'names' in one item tag by using the ':::' delimiter.
 				- for example:
 					- <name>parameter1</name>
 					- <name>parameter1:::parameter2:::parameter3</name>
 	<type></type>		- the parameter datatype (see Custom Datatypes above) (defaults to 's' if not specified)
 	<max></max>		- the max length allowed for this parameter (defaults to Interger.MAX_VALUE if not specified)
 	<min></min>		- the min length allowed for this parameter (defaults to 0 if not specified)
+	<max-value></max-value>	- the max value allowed for numeric parameters
+	<min-value></min-value>	- the min value allowed for numeric parameters
 	<msg></msg>		- the error message for the parameter(s) (uses the shield or global error message is not specified)
 	<uri></uri>		- the uri that must match for the parameter evaluation to occur
 				- to specify multiple uri's for one item, use the ':::' delimiter.
+				- For "endpoints" the uri indicates a grouping of items to be evaulated together
+	<req></req>		- Used in endpoints only (see Sanwaf-ui project for details)
+				- Indicates if a parameter is required
+	<related></related>	- Used in endpoints only (see Sanwaf-ui project for details)
+				- Establishes a relationship that must be met between parameters
+	<format></format>	- Used in endpoints only (see Sanwaf-ui project for details)
+				- Establishes a format that the parameter must meet to be valid

 #### Example